 The Wash and the Rinse should be used together anytime you would normally shampoo and condition.
-Then, once or twice a week, sub in the Re.Store cleansing conditioning treatment in place of the Wash and Rinse.
+Then, once or twice a week, sub in the RE.STORE cleansing conditioning treatment in place of the Wash and the Rinse.
 I will say this: I tried this method, and it didn’t exactly work for me.
-When I subbed in the Re.Store treatment in place of the shampoo and conditioner, my strands came out somewhat stringy and not quite clean-feeling.
-I gave it another chance, though, and decided to use the Wash first, then follow with the Re.Store—basically, subbing it in for the Rinse conditioner.
-And that is when the magic happened.
+When I subbed in the RE.STORE, my strands came out somewhat stringy and didn't feel quite clean.
+I gave it another chance, though, and decided to use the Wash first, then follow with the RE.STORE (in place of the Rinse).

 My hair—rough, textured, and prone to drying to a shape resembling a frizzy poof-ball—somehow air-dried into soft, touchable waves.
-I braided my hair and left it in for a few minutes while it was almost dry, so that might explain the waves—but what about the “soft” part?!
-I had put nothing in my hair post-shower, and my strands looked like I had just gotten a haircut.
+I braided my hair and left it in for a few minutes while it was almost dry, so that might explain the waves, but the softness was all courtesy of the products.
+I had put nothing else in my hair post-shower, and my strands looked like I had just gotten a haircut.

 Annnnd mic drop.

 How do you bring your strands back to life?
 Tell me your favorite products below!